ViggieM/minimalistdjango/_posts/2023-09-19-tailwindcss.md

   - pm2
 categories:
   - Frontend
+excerpt: "How to include tailwindcss in a Django project with *django-tailwind* and automatically run both npm and runserver during development"
 ---

-How to include tailwindcss in a Django project with *django-tailwind* and automatically run both npm and runserver during development.

 ## Why django-tailwind?